guillermocalvo/test/docs/README.md

 @snippet customization.c get_context

-Once you have a reference to this structure, you can set up different handlers.
+Then use this object to set up different handlers.

 ### Custom Exception Initializer